Rajpratik71/linux-manPages/hp-query.md

        hp-info

 AUTHOR
        HPLIP (HP Linux Imaging and Printing) is an HP developed solution for printing, scanning, and faxing with HP inkjet and laser based printers in Linux.

 REPORTING BUGS
        The HPLIP Launchpad.net site https://launchpad.net/hplip is available to get help, report bugs, make suggestions, discuss the HPLIP project or otherwise contact the HPLIP Team.

 COPYRIGHT
        Copyright (c) 2001-15 HP Development Company, L.P.

        This software comes with ABSOLUTELY NO WARRANTY.
-This is  free  soft‐ ware,  and  you are welcome to distribute it under certain conditions.
+This is free software, and you are welcome to distribute it under certain conditions.
 See COPYING file for more details.

 Linux                                                                                             0.2                                                                                      hp-query(1)